emard/ulx3s-bin/README.md

 Unplug USB, while keeping BTN0 pressed, plug USB.
 After blue LED blinks once (lit for 0.5 seconds), release BTN0.

-Web opration without SD: Connect to the AP (SSID:websvf), with firefox browser open page 192.168.4.1 and from there SVF files can be uploaded directly to FPGA.
+Web opration without SD: Connect to the AP (SSID:websvf).
+Open web browser "firefox", open page http://192.168.4.1 and from there SVF files can be uploaded directly to FPGA.

-Web operation with SD: Place a SD card, FAT32 formatted with first partiton max 4GB. and Content of SD card can be managed using web interface from page 192.168.4.1.
+Web operation with SD: Place a SD card, FAT32 formatted with first partiton max 4GB. and Content of SD card can be managed using web interface.
 Directories can be browsed, files uploaded and deleted, SVF files programmed to FPGA.

 Standalone operation: connect OLED SSD1331 and press and hold BTN0 for 2 seconds, a directory content will be shown on OLED.
 Files can